artsy/artsy.github.io/source/open-source/index.markdown

 We love open-source at Art.sy.
 We use a ton of it.
 We've also contributed back to numerous projects, including [Grape](https://github.com/intridea/grape), [Analytical](https://github.com/jkrall/analytical), [Fog](https://github.com/fog/fog), [Kaminari](https://github.com/amatsuda/kaminari) and [Barista](https://github.com/Sutto/barista).
-We've also built a few open-source projects from scratch since beginning of 2011.
+And we have built a few open-source projects from scratch since beginning of 2011.

 [mongoid_fulltext](https://github.com/aaw/mongoid_fulltext)
 -----------------------------------------------------------